etkecc/buscarron/sub/ext/etkecc/testdata/full/on-premises/questions/onboarding.md

 1. Create a matrix room (encryption supported) and invite the honoroit user into it
 2. Send the room id to [@support:etke.cc](https://matrix.to/#/@support:etke.cc)

+**Email Service**

+1. Soon, you will receive an invitation to [Migadu](https://migadu.com/)'s admin panel.
+Check your mailbox
+2. Accept the invitation and prepare your account (set a password, etc.)
+3. Go to the [admin.migadu.com/domains](https://admin.migadu.com/domains) page and select your email domain
+4. Click on **DNS Configuration** and then on **Setup Instructions**
+5. Follow the instructions and configure the DNS records for your domain
+6. Once that's done, click on **Diagnostics** and check if everything is configured correctly

 Happy Matrixing!

 PS: To enrich your Matrix experience and discover vibrant communities, we recommend using [MatrixRooms.info](https://MatrixRooms.info), our own Matrix rooms search engine.
 It's a fantastic resource for finding and joining interesting Matrix communities.